-All the properties linked to the processing of log messages naturally lead us to consider this work as a Big Data workflow applied to a time scale.
-Indeed, it is essential to react to the problems detected before they become even more serious.
-In this document, we present the results of our work, which began more than a year ago with the Big Data prototyping of a solution to the anomaly prediction linked to Android applications.
-These mobile applications are used for taking pictures of experiments in biology.
-Users can annotate each photo and rearrange the photos within a document linked to an experiment.
-Users export their final document from the mobile device to a Web server accessible from the WiFi network at the place of the experiment.
+The set of properties related to the processing of log messages naturally leads us to consider this work as a Big Data workflow applied on a temporal scale.
+Indeed, it is essential to react to detected problems before they get worse.
+In this paper, we present the results of our work, which started more than two years ago with the Big Data prototyping of an anomaly prediction solution for Android applications.
+These mobile applications are used to take pictures of biology experiments and visualize them.
+Users can annotate each photo and reorganize the photos into a document related to a lab experiment.
+Users export their final document from the mobile device to a web server accessible from the Wi-Fi network at the experiment site.

 The rest of this paper is structured as follows.
 Section II describes the works close to our domain.
 Section III provides a precise description of our use case.
-Section IV addresses the software architecture of our distributed platform.
-Section V goes into finer details on our streaming approach, which includes an indexing step.
-Section VI focuses on our results and the impact on the maintenance task.
+Section IV addresses the software architecture of our distributed platform and more precisely the partitioning of log data.
+Section V goes into finer details on our streaming approach, which includes an indexing step and a new storage layer oriented distributed document.
+Section VI focuses on our results, the impact on the maintenance task and the generation of explanatory report.
 The acknowledgement and conclusions close the article.